nitanmarcel/NothingCore/README.md

 What's working:
 - Everything except the Camera app.
 - If an app is not working try to enable the NothingCore module for that application.
+- This module doesn't replace/add any new fonts.
+Some apps might use your default system font.

 ## Compiling